ucloud/terraform-provider-ucloud-old/website/docs/r/instance.html.markdown

 * `remark` - (Optional) The remarks of instance,the default value is "".
 * `security_group` - (Optional) The ID of the associated security group.
 * `subnet_id` - (Optional) The ID of subnet.
 * `tag` - (Optional) A mapping of tags to assign to the instance.
-The default value is "Default" (means no tag assigned).
+The default value is "Default" (means no tag assigned), should have 1 - 63 characters and only support chinese, english, numbers, '-', '_', '.'.
 * `vpc_id` - (Optional) The ID of VPC linked to the instances.

 ## Attributes Reference